Acknowledgment

 Lab (Krzysztof) A review of template designs exploring IHP-Open-PDK views and components

-Dinner at Zeughaus-Mensa and city tour.
+Dinner at Brauhaus Vetter and city tour.

 Day 3 (Wednesday, August 6th)